marcodpt/vue-tree-nav/README.md

 ### Slot scope
  - path
    - type: String
-   - description: Path of the current state name based
+   - description: Path of the current state based on label of the state

 ### Props
-routes
+ - routes
    - type: Array
    - default: []
    - items (Object):
      - children
        - type: Array
        - default: []
      - label
        - type: String
        - default: ""
      - href
        - type: String
        - default: ""
+ - location
+   - type: String
+   - default: ""
+   - description: Current location use $route.fullPath with vue-router or window.location.href without, it is useful for highlight current state in the menu side bar and create current path variable for slot

 ### Contribute
 We need help!
 Our goals are: